-The Dutch were the first to arrive to the Cape and their architectural sensibilities had the greatest on the city’s look.
+The Dutch were the first to arrive to the Cape and their architectural sensibilities had the greatest impact on the city’s look.
 This grand balcony building is one of many that line the party-strip of Long Street.
 We checked into a basic little hotel for a night here and our walls were shaking from the bass pumping in every building around us (including the seemingly quaint pub directly below).
 This may have been he first time, we’ve ever felt old in our lives.

 To get a good night sleep and soak up the best of the city and sea, we stayed a night at Cape Grace on the Victoria & Albert Waterfront (more on this fab hotel later).
 We could watch the boats come into port, enjoy views to Table Mountain, stroll the inner-harbor, and be downtown in a fifteen minute walk…it couldn’t have been better.

 If Cape Town is one the most beautifully situated cities in world, its most striking feature has got to be Table Mountain.
 This flat-top, 260-million-year old mountain–that’s more than six times the age of any peak in the Himalayas–is visible from anywhere in town and begs to be explored.
 We took the cable car up and spent four hours strolling the craggy surface and soaking up the 360-degree views from downtown to the Cape of Good Hope.
 This detail shot gives a closeup of its unique landscape.